assafmo/SQLiteProxy/README.md

 ```

 ## In-Memory DB
-All work will be deleted on process exit.
+All work will be lost on process exit.
 ```
 $ sqliteproxy
 ^Z